 Our sages teach that the ninth day of Av is a cursed day that is eternally destined for bad luck and tragedy.
 The first such tragedy was the biblical episode of the spies.

 In the Book of Numbers, we read how Moses sent emissaries to spy out the Land of Israel prior to the arrival of the Jewish People.
 They were sent to bring back a report on the Land of Israel and its inhabitants.
-Unfortunately, the spies brought back an evil report in order to persuade the Jewish people to stay in the dessert and not enter the Promised Land.
+Unfortunately, the spies brought back an evil report in order to persuade the Jewish people to stay in the desert and not enter the Promised Land.
 So frightening was their report that the people cried that night.
-It was a result of this event that God decreed that the Jewish people would be forced to wander the dessert for 40 years.
+It was a result of this event that God decreed that the Jewish people would be forced to wander the desert for 40 years.

 That night was the ninth of Av.
 We are taught that God told the people that since they cried for nothing on that ninth day of Av, they will cry on the ninth of Av forever.